Introduction to Redberry: a computer algebra system designed for tensor manipulation: Conclusions

+In this paper we showed that a new approach to tensor manipulation based on graph-theoretical algorithms allows to achieve considerably better performance on a large set of typical algebraic problems than other systems mentioned in Sec.~\ref{sec_comparison}.
+Such a high performance enables Redberry to solve a large-scale real-world problems in high energy physics which requires manipulation with huge tensorial expressions.
+Still, there are many important features which are to be implemented in Redberry: complete pattern matching, multi-term symmetries, Riemann geometry, noncommutativity, ``scalar'' transformations etc.

-Redberry is licensed under GNU GPLv3.
-Additional documentation, examples and installation instructions are available at \href{http://redberry.cc}{http://redberry.cc}.
-The source code and issue tracker can be found at \href{http://bitbucket.org/redberry}{http://bitbucket.org/redberry}.
-We are welcome for contributions and any suggestions.
+Redberry is licensed under GNU GPLv3 and anyone can contribute in development of Redberry.
+Comprehensive documentation, examples and installation instructions are available at \href{http://redberry.cc}{http://redberry.cc}.
+Known issues and release schedule can be found at \href{http://youtrack.redberry.cc/issues}{http://youtrack.redberry.cc}.
+The source repository can be found at \href{http://bitbucket.org/redberry/redberry}{http://bitbucket.org/redberry}.